These Delicious Mashed Sweet Potatoes are a super easy and healthy side dish for the holidays or any time of the year.

 - Add cinnamon, nutmeg or both

-- Sprinkle some DIY Garden Herb Salt on top
+- Sprinkle some of my DIY Garden Herb Salt on top

 I love mashed sweet potatoes!
 And my favorite way to serve them is with some maple syrup, vegan butter and garlic.
 Depending on what else I’m serving with the potatoes, I will either add some cinnamon or herbs to the potatoes as well.

-FYI: Leftover mashed sweet potatoes keep will in the fridge for up to 4-5 days.
+FYI: Leftover mashed sweet potatoes will keep well in the fridge for up to 4-5 days.